oroinc/documentation/user_guide/zendesk.rst

   "**URL***","A URL of your Zendesk account (e.g. https://username.zendesk.com)."
   "**API Email***","The email used to register your Zendesk account."
   "**API Token***","The API token generated and/or copied on the Zendesk side as described above."
-  "**Default Zendesk User Email**","The email used to assigned tickets created from OroCRM cases, if there is no Zendesk user with an email that matches the primary email of the user the case is assigned to."
+  "**Default Zendesk User Email**","User with this email will be assigned tickets that come from OroCRM and for which there are no Zendesk users with a matching email address."
   "**Owner**","Limits the list of users that can manage the integration to users, whose roles allow managing integration assigned to the owner (e.g. the owner, members of the same business unit, system administrator, etc.) Used as an OroCRM user for Zendesk tickets if there are no users with a matching email address."